 Before you proceed, take the time to write your initial thoughts about the above questions.
 Everyone will have different answers.
 Above all, there are no wrong answers.
 Your response to this question will depend upon many factors.

 Observe your social environment.
-The subject of God is everywhere.
-There are subtle and direct forms of religious programming.
-This concept is the centerpiece of religion and politics.
+The subject of God or a Higher Power is everywhere.
+There are subtle and direct forms of self-hypnosis and group hypnosis.
+Both of these are the brainwashing tools of Western organized religion.
 It triggers our deepest fears.
 This discussion will help you recognize this type of social manipulation, and then you can also assist others.

 Approach by Reason